ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 6. If applicable you may need to update audits on the metadata.
 Please refer to [making_audits]

 7. To document all the schema changes that occurred between increments of the ```schema_version``` update the object changelogs the **schemas/changelogs** directory.

-Continuing with our example of upgrading genetic modifications object, the changelog for this upgrade would look like the following:
+**Specific example from the genetic modifications object upgrade** Continuing with our example of upgrading genetic modifications object, the changelog for this upgrade would look like the following:

         ### Schema version 7